brian1581/final-project/project_writeup.md

 #### Linear Models ([Link to Notebook](https://github.com/brian1581/final-project/blob/master/Jupyter_notebooks/ridge_regression_scaled.ipynb))

 To predict a movie's potential box office revenue (the widely used metric of success), we must determine which features have an important positive effect on the target.
 Outliers were removed from the dataframe for movies where box office and revenue were greater than three standard deviations above the mean.
 Removing these outlier movies increased training and test scores roughly 10%.
-Models that penalized certiain coeficient values to create better fit were tried (Ridge, Lasso, ElasticNet), but our highest test scores were derived from a simple linear model (ordinary least squares regression).
+Models that penalized / reduced the magnitude of certain coeficient values were tried (Ridge, Lasso, ElasticNet) to create a better fit, but our highest test scores were derived from a simple linear model (ordinary least squares regression).

 Using the OLS model, size of budget, genre, run time, and Starpower seem to be the important positive precursors to box office success.
 <br><br><img src="https://github.com/brian1581/final-project/blob/master/Output/images/linear_reg_coefs.png" width="400"><br>